 AsyncProcessObjectRequest request = new AsyncProcessObjectRequest(bucketName, sourceKey, process);

-// Execute the asynchronous processing tasks.
+// Execute the asynchronous processing task.

 AsyncProcessObjectResult response = ossClient.asyncProcessObject(request);